aipennypi/IMAGE_fatigue_detection/README.md

 Mouth Aspect Ratio (MAR)
 The MAR is computed as the ratio of the average vertical distance to the horizontal distance of the mouth landmarks.
 If the MAR exceeds a defined threshold, it indicates yawning, and the yawn count is incremented.

+Modules and Functions
+Libraries:

+dlib: For face detection and landmark prediction. scipy.spatial.distance: For calculating Euclidean distances.
+cv2: For capturing and processing video.
+imutils: For frame resizing and helper functions.
+Functions:

+eye_aspect_ratio(eye): Computes the EAR using the vertical and horizontal distances of eye landmarks. mouth_aspect_ratio(mou): Computes the MAR using the horizontal and average vertical distances of mouth landmarks.

+Constants
+EYE_AR_THRESH: Threshold for detecting closed eyes.
+EYE_AR_CONSEC_FRAMES: Number of consecutive frames needed to trigger a drowsiness alert.
+MOU_AR_THRESH: Threshold for detecting yawning.

+Outputs
+EAR and MAR Values:

+Displayed in real-time on the video feed.
+Visual Feedback:

+Eye and mouth contours are drawn.
+Alerts for drowsiness and yawning are displayed.
+Yawn Count:

+Displays the total number of yawns detected during the session.